Commercial-off-the-shelf (COTS) software is a term for software products that are ready-made and available for purchase in the commercial market.

 Public sector organizations are relying more and more on COTS applications to supplement, enhance or replace proprietary systems.
 This dependency is driven by the promise of improved functionality and reduced total ownership cost, as well as a concern over an inability to develop and maintain proprietary IT solutions versus COTS IT applications.

-Computer Aid, Inc. (CAI) is a privately-held global information technology application management and outsourcing corporation, with a history of helping state and local public sector clients gain a competitive advantage through the effective use of IT COTS IT applications.
+Computer Aid, Inc. (CAI) is a privately-held global information technology application management and outsourcing corporation, with a history of helping state and local public sector clients gain a competitive advantage through the effective use of IT COTS applications.
 CAI has developed a 6-step methodology for planning, executing and deploying a successful COTS-based software solution:

 1. Analyze Software Requirements

 The requirements analysis process is necessary to determine what functionality is needed to deliver the capability required by the eventual end user(s).

 2. Evaluate and Select COTS Product Options